 David B. Mustard

-the Institute for the Study of Labor (IZA) in Bonn, Germany and a Senior Fellow at the UGA Institute of Higher Education.
+the Institute for the Study of Labor (IZA) in Bonn, Germany and a Senior Fellow at the UGA Institute of Higher Education, Adjunct Professor in the UGA Department of Public Administration and Policy, and serves on the Editorial Board of Education, Finance, and Policy.
 He has been a

 visiting professor at L’Université Jean Moulin in Lyon, France, a visiting research fellow